Shadow docket: Authority to issue stays and injunctions

+Subsequent in-chambers opinions have cited this "indisputably clear" standard, including Lux v.
+Rodrigues (2010) (Roberts, in chambers) and Hobby Lobby v.
+Sebelius (2012) (Sotomayor, in chambers).

+An order of the full court in Respect Maine PAC v.
+McKee (2010) denied an injunction, quoting Ohio Citizens for Responsible Energy, Inc. v.
+NRC (1986) (Scalia, in chambers) that a request for an injunction "demands a significantly higher justification" than a request for a stay, because it "does not simply suspend judicial alteration of the status quo but grants judicial intervention that has been withheld by lower courts."

+In Wheaton College v.
+Burwell (2014), the full court granted an injunction over a dissent authored by Justice Sotomayor, who argued that the "indisputably clear" standard should apply.
+Chief Justice Roberts, in a lone concurrence in South Bay United Pentecostal Church v.
+Newsom (2020) ("South Bay I"), also applied the "indisputably clear" standard to deny a request for an injunction even when it was referred to the full court.
+But in Roman Catholic Diocese of Brooklyn v.
+Cuomo (2020) and Tandon v.
+Newsom (2021), a majority of the court granted injunctions under the lower "likelihood of success" standard of the Winter factors, the ordinary test for a preliminary injunction.

 History

 Historical use

 The shadow docket was used primarily for issuing routine orders, such as giving parties more time to file a brief or extending oral arguments.
-However, on rare occasions, it was used for consequential rulings such as the 1953 stay of the executions of Julius and Ethel Rosenberg and the emergency injunction ordering a halt to the Nixon administration's bombing of Cambodia.
+However, on rare occasions, it was used for consequential rulings such as the 1953 stay of the executions of Julius and Ethel Rosenberg and the reinstatement in Schlesinger v.
+Holtzman (1973) of an emergency injunction ordering a halt to the Nixon administration's bombing of Cambodia.

 A major reason why the Court has used the shadow docket has been to manage its caseload.
 In Maryland v.
 Baltimore Radio Show, Inc. (1950), Justice Felix Frankfurter explained for a unanimous court why the shadow docket was necessary, stating: "If the Court is to do its work it would not be feasible to give reasons, however brief, for refusing to take these cases.
 The time that would be required is prohibitive."